hpc/charliecloud/doc/ch-image_desc.rst

 Storage directory
 =================

-:code:`ch-grow` maintains state using normal files and directories, including unpacked container images, located in its *storage directory*.
+:code:`ch-image` maintains state using normal files and directories, including unpacked container images, located in its *storage directory*.
 There is no notion of storage drivers, graph drivers, etc., to select and/or configure.
 In descending order of priority, this directory is located at: